|XPROMPT(1)||General Commands Manual||XPROMPT(1)|

 Originally released under an MIT license variant.
 Subsequent versions also use the BSD-2-Clause license.
 Refer to the distribution's LICENSE file and source code for details.

-A reply is limited to a single line.
 The user is responsible for ensuring that a proper window size is chosen.
 The masking characters cannot be specified on the command line, only by resources.
+While the delay mask duration is given in milliseconds, this will only be an approximation of the actual delay.
 Although some care is taken to keep potentially sensitive reply text private, such as by disabling core dumps, xprompt does not offer a high degree of security.
 Text that has been echoed in one of the privacy modes can still be selected for pasting, at which point it is vulnerable to being seen or copied, even long after xprompt has terminated.
 Accidentally toggling the echo mode will instantly "unhide" text.

 Originally written circa 1989 by: